bytes-zone/bytes-zone/content/posts/trying-and-failing-to-speed-up-string-beginswith.md

 After a few benchmarks things were looking promising!
 I found that `String.prototype.slice` and `String.prototype.length` operate in more-or-less constant time, and that `===`, while not constant-time, is heavily optimized.

-*Hypothetically*, I thought, this means that a `slice`-based implementation of `beginsWith` could run much quicker than scanning through the whole string with `indexOf`.
+*Hypothetically*, I thought, this means that a `slice`-based implementation of `startsWith` could run much quicker than scanning through the whole string with `indexOf`.

 ## Chrome Uses Actual Magic in Their Strings